yeondam88/reddit-search-app/README.md

 - moment.js (used for formatting date from server data)

 # Features
+- Search by keyword
+- Search by keyword with sorting option
-- with keyword, you can search reddit post with options (sort, limit option)
+- Search by keyword with post limit